sqlectron/sqlectron-gui/docs/app/configuration-file.md

 > * **Linux:** `~/`
 > * **Windows:** `%USERPROFILE%`

-This configuration is automatically handled by the app.
-Using default values when is possible and saving automatically changes made to servers through the app.
-But you can override the default configurations by manually changing these values:
+Although is possible to change this file manually.
+In most cases is better just use the UI since it allows to change any of these settings from there.

 ```js
 {